SolaceLabs/pubsubplus-cf-dev/README.md

 For my example I have downloaded version 0.4.0 and placed it in:

 ~~~~
-solace-cf-dev/workspace/solace-messaging-0.4.0.pivotal
+solace-messaging-cf-dev/workspace/solace-messaging-0.4.0.pivotal
 ~~~~

-## Connecting the dots
+## Deployment - Connecting the dots

 Now we have all the tools, the VMs created, and we can start using them.

 ## Do the steps below using the cli-tools VM

 ~~~~
-cd solace-cf-dev
+cd solace-messaging-cf-dev
 cd cli-tools
 vagrant ssh
 ~~~~

-### Step 1.
-Extract the contents of the Solace Pivotal Tile
+### Deployment Step 1 - Extract the contents of the Solace Pivotal Tile

 The pivotal file is a zip file.
 We need to peel this onion to get the parts we need.